On a Generalization of Wasserstein Distance and the Beckmann Problem to Connection Graphs: Examples and Experimental Data

 \subsection{Experiments: Local PCA on Surfaces}

-In this subsection we highlight two additional examples where the underlying graph and its connection Laplacian have both been derived from a dataset of node coordinates which lie on surfaces embedded in $\mathbb{R}^3$ and whose connection Laplacian has been determined via Local PCA \cite{singer2012vector}.
-For clarity, we outline the general setup along the lines of which both examples adhere as follows.
-For a detailed step-by-step description, see \cite[Sec.
+In this subsection we highlight two additional examples where the underlying graph and its connection Laplacian are obtained from point clouds which lie on surfaces embedded in $\mathbb{R}^3$ and whose connection Laplacian has been determined via Local PCA~\cite{singer2012vector}.
+For clarity and completeness, we outline the general setup along the lines of which both examples adhere as follows.
+For a detailed step-by-step description, see~\cite[Sec.
 2]{singer2012vector}.